 Numbers and Timing Chips

 Each rider will be given three numbers.
 The two smaller numbers are placed on the rider’s shoulders, reading forward.
 The larger number is placed on the rider’s left hip.
-Cloth numbers will be provided to series riders and disposable paper numbers will be provided to single-day riders.
+Cloth numbers will be provided to all series riders.
 Series riders must keep their numbers for the entire season and wear them for all races.
-Single-day riders will be provided with new numbers should they wish to participate in any additional races.

-Riders who have registered for the entire series will be given a timing chip and a bracket to mount to their bike when picking up race numbers.
-The chip is to be used for the entire season.
+A timing chip will be provided when picking up race numbers.
+For series riders, the chip is to be used for the entire season.
+For single day racers, the timing chip is only used for a single race and another chip will be issued for any subsequent races.
 Please avoid number and timing chip mix-ups with other family members.
 Mounting brackets from previous years can be re-used and this is encouraged.
 Timing chips from previous years cannot be re-used since they need to be re-programmed.
 New timing chips will be issued to each rider.
 Old timing chips can be returned at number pick-up for future use.
+For those who do not have a chip holder, they can be purchased for $5 each at number pick-up (or at the race).
+Please bring exact change.
+For single day racers, the timing chip will mount with a zip tie that will be provided.

 Riders who have a spare bike for the pit require an additional timing chip and holder.
 These will be issued at number pick-up.